-The GED diploma is all across the U.S. accepted just like a standard high school diploma by government agencies, employers, recruiters, and colleges and universities.
+All across the U.S., the GED diploma is accepted just like a standard high school diploma by government agencies, employers, recruiters, and colleges and universities.

 The GED program is crucial for adults who never finished high school, and it offers them one more chance to obtain a secondary education credential.

 - In South Dakota, the minimum age for GED testing is 16.

 - Test-takers 16 or 17, however, must meet additional, strict criteria.

 - Underage GED applicants must, for example, submit an official state-issued underage GED testing waiver signed by an official of the school the last attended and a parent/guardian.
 Please check with a prep or testing site near you for details.

 - GED applicants can not already have a high school or equivalent diploma.